Follow us on CISPA's website Follow us on GitHub Follow us on LinkedIn Contact us via Email

 You can simply drop them an email as well!

-With significant less waiting time than contacting a regular therapist.
+Here you will have significantly less waiting time than contacting a regular therapist.
 It is also part of the university.
 You can use this contact form.
-You can write a little message to the form, which can indicate which languages you prefer for a therapy session!
+You can write a little message on the form, which can indicate which languages you prefer for a therapy session!
 For example:

 “Dear Team,